JohnCartoonist/classic.minecraft.net-parcial-src/README.md

 # classic.minecraft.net-parcial-src
-This is a small collection of files I gathered from classic.minecraft.net using the Developer Tools in Microsoft Edge.
+This is a small collection of files I gathered from classic.minecraft.net by using the Developer Tools in Microsoft Edge.